 Charter Schools.
-The Governor recommends \$63.1 million for formula aid to charter schools.
-This is \$8.0 million or 14.5 percent more than the FY 2014 enacted level.
-This increase includes funding for the opening of three new schools for the 2014-2015 school year.
+The Budget includes \$59.2 million for formula aid to charter schools.
+This is \$4.0 million or 7.3 percent more than the FY 2014 enacted level and \$4.0 million less than the Governor recommended based on enrollment data and two new schools opening during the 2014-2015 school year.
+The Governor's budget had assumed that three schools will receive approval to open for FY 2015; however, the Board of Education only approved two.
 Beginning in FY 2012, charter schools are funded pursuant to the education funding formula.
 Charter schools are funded like other districts.

-The state share is that of the sending district for each student and the local contribution is the local per pupil cost of each sending district which must pay it to the school.
+The state share is that of the sending district for each student and the local contribution is the local per pupil cost of each sending district which must pay that to the school.

 Charter schools are public schools authorized by the state to operate independently from many state and local district rules and regulations.
 The 2010 Assembly increased the statewide total to no more than 35 charters; it had previously been no more than 20 charters serving no more than 4.0 percent of the state's school age population.
 At least half of the 35 total charters are reserved for charter school applications designed to increase the educational opportunities for at-risk pupils.
 Mayoral academies are charter schools and included in the total.
 There are currently 19 charter schools in Rhode Island.
+For FY 2015, that number would grow to 21.
+Table 6 at the end of this report includes estimated enrollment for FY 2015.